South Hobart FC: Ground

 South Hobart play their home games at South Hobart Ground, D'Arcy Street, South Hobart.
 The ground is a picturesque ground at the base of the slopes of Mount Wellington with sweeping views over the city and the River Derwent.
-The club's headquarters however and training ground are located nearby at Wellesley Park, Wellesley Street, South Hobart.
+This home ground has seen a lot of recent controversy, with local dog walkers furious they can no longer walk their dog on the club’s home ground.
+The club's headquarters however and training ground are located nearby at Wellesley Park, Wellesley Street, South Hobart, where dogs are still welcome.

 Records

 As the most successful and oldest currently existing club in Tasmania the club holds a number of records.
 Some of these include the longest unbeaten run in Tasmanian soccer – 63 games without defeat, the most state championships won and also the record for fastest hat-trick in Australian history when Kostas Kanakaris scored three in two minutes and 51 seconds in part of an 11–0 thrashing of Launceston City on 12 May 2013.